NicolaCN/COVID-19/README.md

 ## Production

+### Pulling

+First, the data are retrieved from the Postgres database through queries that select only the fields and files needed for the visualizations, and they are immediately stored in **dags/files_production**.
+Here, the airflow dag stops an the production is carried on locally.

+### Stramlit

 Finally, we have the data ready to be visualized.
-Given the types of data, there are many way and things to visualize.
-Thus, a streamlit application is built to give the user the freedom to explore the data in the most appropriate manner.
+Given the types of data, there are many ways and things to visualize.
+Thus, a Streamlit application is built to give the user the freedom to explore the data in the most appropriate manner.

+The code that builds the application is contained in **dags/Streamlit_app.py** and it should be launched by running locally the **dags/Production_notbook.ipynb**.

 To answer the first question (i.e. How did COVID-19 spread globally, and which countries were most severely affected in terms of the number of cases and deaths?), two types of animated plots are used.